Soraya Soraya

 I’ve seen brands lose weeks (and thousands) because they had to reprint.
 It’s cheaper to get it right the first time.

-At Preflight Creative we know how crucial this undervalued skill is, so we don’t treat pre-press like a boring admin step.
+I know how crucial this undervalued skill is, so I don’t treat pre-press like a boring admin step.
 It’s where your design is bulletproofed for the real world.
 After ten years behind the curtain, I can tell you – this step makes the difference between a design you love and a design you regret.
+I now offer pre-press training on-site or online to design teams, find out more.

 Tempted to copy another brands style?